shivaawasthi531/JP-MORGAN-INTERNSHIP-/README.md

 ---

 ## About
-Built **Midas Core** — a transaction processing microservice for JPMorgan Chase's Software Engineering simulation on Forage.
+Built **Midas Core** — a transaction processing microservice for JPMorgan Chase's Software Engineering simulation.

 ---